 Can your school provide instruction for my gifted child?

 We provide gifted services under the guidance of the Gifted Coordinator.
 Our staff will assess your child to determine areas of giftedness, and we provide an extension program for these students.

 Which standardized test does your district use to test the academic development of my child?

-We administer the AzMERIT Test in grades 3-8 as measurements of student achievement in Reading, Language, and Mathematics.
+We administer the AASA Test in grades 3-8 as measurements of student achievement in Reading, Language, and Mathematics.
 The AzSCI in grades 5 and 8 as measurements of student achievement in Science.

 May I meet with my child's teacher to discuss his/her progress?